NotARoomba/SimpleFlightController/GUIDE.md

 #### I2C/I3C (Inter-Integrated Circuit)

 I2C uses only **2 wires**: SDA (data) and SCL (clock).
 Multiple devices can share the same two wires, and each device has a unique address.
 Think of it like a conference call where everyone shares the same phone line, but each person has a unique ID.
-Both wires need 1 pull up resistor each (in total as well) in order to function correctly.
+Both wires need one pull-up resistor each (in total, as well) in order to function correctly.

 **Pros:**

-- Only needs 2 wires regardless of how many devices you connect
+- Only needs 2 wires regardless of how many devices you connect.
-- Built-in addressing system allows multiple devices on same bus
+- Built-in addressing system allows multiple devices on same bus.
-- Relatively simple to implement
+- Relatively simple to implement.
-- Good for sensors and simple peripherals
+- Good for sensors and simple peripherals.

 **Cons:**

-- Slower than SPI (typically 100kHz to 3.4MHz)
+- Slower than SPI (typically 100 kHz to 3.4 MHz).
-- Limited distance - long wires can cause signal problems
+- Limited distance—long wires can cause signal problems.
-- Can get complex with timing issues and error handling
+- Can get complex with timing issues and error handling.
-- Address conflicts if two devices have the same address
+- Address conflicts if two devices have the same address.

 #### SPI (Serial Peripheral Interface)